elliocheerio/haxeflixel-tiled-grouped-layers/README.md

 # haxeflixel-tiled-grouped-layers-demo

-This is a demo for Addiing Support for Tiled Grouped Layers to HaxeFlixel.
+This is a demo for Adding Support for Tiled Grouped Layers to HaxeFlixel.

 HaxeFlixel/flixel-addons issue: [319](https://github.com/HaxeFlixel/flixel-addons/issues/319)